fabpot-graveyard/dependency-injection/doc/02-Dependency-Injection-Containers.markdown

 dependencies, a Dependency Injection Container can be really helpful (think of a framework for instance).

-If you remember the example of the first chapter, creating a `User` object required to first create a `SessionStorage` object.
+If you remember the example in the first chapter, creating a `User` object required us to first create a `SessionStorage` object.
 Not a big deal, but still, you have to know about all the dependencies you need before creating the object you need: